-Joelle loves helping students articulate their skills, values, and interests as related to their future careers and passions.
+Joelle loves helping students articulate their skills, values, and interests as related to their future careers and interests.
 She provides 1:1 career counseling and coaching to undergraduate and graduate students, and coordinates and presents a variety of workshops, programs, and events.

 In her role as senior systems analyst, Angie Hall manages the Career Center's many technologies.
 Working with Career Center counseling and administrative staff, Angie helps choose and implements new technologies.